-UNSW Built Environment offers Professional Placement as an elective course for undergraduate and postgraduate students.
+UNSW School of Built Environment offers Professional Placement as an elective course for undergraduate and postgraduate students.
 In addition to a placement, the academic requirements for the course require students to undertake employability modules, reflective tasks and a final report.

 Would you like to establish a pathway for future recruits and access to the next generation of talented designers?
-Are you interested in partnering with a built environment faculty ranked in the top 25 globally?
+Are you interested in partnering with a built environment school ranked in the top 25 globally?
 Professional Placement offers you the chance to contribute to the development of work-ready graduates and future leaders across the built environment disciplines.

 Students complete 140 hours work part-time within a host organisation, across one university semester/term.
 This can be two days a week over 10